Wetator in a Nutshell

 - Wetator supports modular test case design and makes it possible to resuse identical parts of your test suite (including parameter support).

-- Currently Wetator can emulate the following browsers for testing: Firefox 3 & 3.6, Internet Explorer 6, 7 & 8.
-So with one click you can test your functionality in up to five different browser environments.
+- Currently Wetator can emulate the following browsers for testing: Firefox 17 and Internet Explorer 8.
+So you can run your tests in two different browser environments without effort.

 - Wetator and its language are extensible; e.g. you could add special commands for special web site features or introduce new controls you implemented, define your test cases in XML or Excel, or just write your own scripter for another test case format; for maximum extension it is possible to call Java classes from a Wetator test, for instance to set up some test data in your database before a test can run.